 It works!

 (To exit the REPL, press CTRL+d or CTRL+z.)

-Continue reading Managing Projects with pyoxidizer to learn more about the pyoxidizer tool.
+Continue reading The pyoxidizer Command Line Tool to learn more about the pyoxidizer tool.
 Or read on for a preview of how to customize your application's behavior.